CenterForSpatialResearch/MappingForTheUrbanHumanities/Resources/DownloadingQGIS.md

 ![img](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Resources/Images/InstallMac11.png)

-####Note for Mac Users:
+#####Note for Mac Users:
 If you have very strict firewall settings enabled you might be presented with this following message:
   ![img](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Resources/Images/InstallMac02.png)

- If you are then open your System Preferences and select Security and Privacy
+ If you recieve this security message then open your System Preferences and select Security and Privacy.

   ![img](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities/blob/master/Resources/Images/InstallMac03.png)